NimishaT1/Kinematics-of-Robotics/README.md

-# Forward-Kinematics
+# Kinematics of Robotics
-Learning forward kinematics for robotics
+Notes for simple learning of forward and inverse kinematics for beginners